kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 ```

-Our liveness and readiness probes will use this, so we are templating that in there as well :
+Our liveness and readiness probes will use this, so we are templating that in there as well:

 ```yaml
         livenessProbe: